UniversalTze/OpenJudge/report/report.md

 The OpenJudge platform addresses a persistent challenge in computer science education: the pedagogical limitations of traditional online judges that prioritise competitive assessment over genuine learning.
 Platforms such as LeetCode, whilst popular, often frustrate students with cryptic "Wrong Answer" responses and hidden test cases that provide little educational value.

-THe solution fundamentally reimagines this approach by embracing transparency as a core educational principle.
+The solution fundamentally reimagines this approach by embracing transparency as a core educational principle.
 Every test case, expected output, and failure explanation becomes a learning opportunity rather than an obstacle to overcome through guesswork.

 From the [proposal](../model/proposal.md), the key Architecturally Significant Requirements (ASRs) for this project were:
 - Security (Quality Attribute) - OpenJudge's core feature of executing potentially unsafe or malicious user submitted code leads to significant security risks alongside those already commonly place in web development.